NetworkVerification/Timepiece/artifact-readme.md

 ## Other Evaluation

+### Making INTERNET2.angler.json from scratch

-You can use the Makefile's `make angler` command to clone the `angler` repository and use it directly to build the Internet2 benchmark from its configuration files.
+You can use the Makefile's `make INTERNET2.angler.json` command to build the Internet2 benchmark from its configuration files.
-Included in the repository is the `internet2.sh` shell script, which build a Docker image for running Angler on the Internet2 benchmark's configuration files and constructing an .angler.json file from the Batfish output.
+Included in the `angler` repository is the `internet2.sh` shell script, which builds a Docker image for running Angler on the Internet2 benchmark's configuration files and constructing an .angler.json file from the Batfish output.
 Note that the `internet2.sh` script also requires that [**Docker Compose**](https://docs.docker.com/compose/install/) is installed.